bobpattersonjr/workmux/README.md

 ### `workmux claude prune`

-Removes stale entries from `~/.claude.json` that point to deleted worktree directories.
-When you run Claude Code in worktrees, it stores configuration in `~/.claude.json`.
-Over time, as worktrees are merged or removed, this file can accumulate entries for paths that no longer exist.
+Removes stale entries from Claude config (`~/.claude.json`) that point to deleted worktree directories.
+When you run Claude Code in worktrees, it stores per-worktree settings in that file.
+Over time, as worktrees are merged or deleted, it can accumulate entries for paths that no longer exist.

 #### What happens